 I think that the next big thing is going to be the wearable.

-Okay, look, Nathan, I'm what I was going to tell you, I have people, because people know I'm an Apple fan.
+Okay, look, Nathan, what I was going to tell you, I have people, because people know I'm an Apple fan.

-What do you think is going to happen at the developers' conference next week?
+What do you think is going to happen at the developers conference next week?

 Is there going to be some new gadget?

-Snerdley, do you know what skeworphism is?
+Snerdley, do you know what skew morphism is?

-You know.
+You don't.

-Skew Morphism is on your iPad, you know, the notes application looks like a yellow legal pad.
+Skewmorphism is on your iPad, you know, the notes application looks like a yellow legal pad.

-That's skeworphism.
+That's skewmorphism.

 And the tech bloggers hate skew morphism.

-Uh they hate the calendar with fake leather at the top of it.
+They hate the calendar with fake leather at the top of it.

 They hate it.

-The bloggers, the tech people hate skeworphism.
+The bloggers, the tech people hate skew morphism.

-And they've been on this anti-skew morphism.
+And they've been on this anti-skew morphism crusade for a couple of years.

 So everybody's convinced that Johnny Ivey hates it too.